 Parents, Grandparents, Friends, and Neighbors do NOT want any more chocolate bars, popcorn, discount cards, or any other fundraising products.
 They only want to support their favorite student by helping them earn what they need to participate in a desired program/activity.

-For Parents, Grandparents, Friends, and Neighbors aGoodCause.com offers the ultimate user friendly online platform that can be conveniently accessed on a computer, mobile device, or tablet.
+For Parents, Grandparents, Friends, and Neighbors aGoodCause.com offers the ultimate user friendly online solution that can be conveniently accessed on a computer, mobile device, or tablet.

-Within seconds you can safely donate to your favorite student on the most secure fundraising platform.
+Within seconds, someone can safely donate to your favorite student on the most secure fundraising platform.